anonymokata/cacf8d82-412d-11ea-b936-1a089a08e23b/README.md

 ## Disclosure
 I spent time reading and learning about test-driven development.
 I watched parts of two courses on LinkedIn Learning.
 One course implemented a similar problem (point of sale system that calculates pre-tax total) in C++ (https://www.linkedin.com/learning/test-driven-development-in-c-plus-plus/overview-setup-and-the-first-test-case?autoplay=true).
 I decided to continue with this kata because:
-- I chose this kata and started to work it before I saw the course
+- I chose this kata and started to work it before I saw the course.
-- The course didn't solve this kata, but it did gave me pointers
+- The course didn't solve this kata, but it did gave me pointers.
-- This kata is more complicated and has more use cases than the kata described in the course
+- This kata is more complicated and has more use cases than the kata described in the course.
-- My solution is more generic than the course's solution in regards to the various specials
+- My solution is more generic than the course's solution in regards to the various specials.

 ## Problem
 You have been contracted to write part of a grocery point-of-sale system.
 Your job is to implement the business logic to calculate the pre-tax total price as items are scanned or entered at checkout.